 Compulsory School Age - Any age at which a child is required to attend school.
 Unless specifically exempted by law, those children at least 6 years of age and those who have not yet reached their eighteenth birthday are required to attend school.
-A student enrolled in prekindergarten or kindergarten must attend school.
-A school is age 18 or older and is enrolled in public school is required to attend school each day.
+A student enrolled in prekindergarten or kindergarten must attend school.227 Also, a person who is age 18 or older and is enrolled in public school is required to attend school each day.
 A school district's board of trustees may adopt a policy requiring a student who voluntarily enrolls in school or voluntarily attends school after his or her eighteenth birthday to attend school until the end of the school year if the student is under age 21.

-Texas Education Code (TEC), $\S29.081(e)$ , (f).
+226 Texas Education Code (TEC), §29.081(e),(f).
 See Chapter 8 of the 2010 Accountability Manual for further information.
-TEC, $\S25.085(b)$ ,(c)
+227 TEC, §25.085(b),(c)